-The keys had been lost to this Leabank Royal Safe at a chemical plant in Wales.
-We picked the lock open and provided a new set of keys so the safe could continue to be used.
+The owner had lost the keys to this Dominator under floor safe in Sandbach, Cheshire.
+We picked the lock open and provided a new set of keys.

 T. Withers & Son banded safe picked open in Yorkshire.
 The key was currently on Covid 19 lockdown abroad but due to our non destructive opening will work perfectly once returned.
 Professional safecracker in Yorkshire.

 This Milners safe in Manchester was open but the owners did not have any keys for it.
 We serviced the safe and hand made a new set of keys so that it could be used once again.
 We service and open all makes of safes across Manchester and the Northwest of England.

 With the key lost to this Chubb fire rated filing cabinet in Widnes, Cheshire, we were called to open it.
 The lock was picked open non destructively for the customer so that the contents could be retrieved.